iamnvna/finance-articles/finance-articles/Finance.md

 # Finance

 **Finance** is a term for the management, creation, and study of money and investments Specifically, it deals with the questions of how an individual, company or government acquires money – called capital in the context of a business – and how they spend or invest that money.
-Finance is then often divided into the following broad categories: personal finance, corporate finance, and public finance.
+Finance is then often divided into the following broad categories: [[personal finance]], [[corporate finance]], and [[public finance]].

 At the same time, and correspondingly, finance is about the overall "system" i.e., the financial markets that allow the flow of money, via investments and other financial instruments, between and within these areas; this "flow" is facilitated by the financial services sector.
 Finance therefore refers to the study of the securities markets, including derivatives, and the institutions that serve as intermediaries to those markets, thus enabling the flow of money through the economy.